VardanMelik/bixrp-old/src/test/csf/README.md

 The simulation framework focuses on simulating the core consensus and validation algorithms as a [discrete event simulation](https://en.wikipedia.org/wiki/Discrete_event_simulation).
-It is completely abstracted from the details of the XRP ledger and transactions.
+It is completely abstracted from the details of the BIXRP ledger and transactions.
 In the simulation, a ledger is simply a set of observed integers and transactions are single integers.
 The consensus process works to agree on the set of integers to include in the next ledger.